These examples illustrate how to build powerful and flexible health dashboards by using DQL to slice and dice all Davis reported problems and events.

 .fetch dt.davis.problems, from:now()-7d| filter event.status == "CLOSED"| filter dt.davis.is_frequent_event == false and dt.davis.is_duplicate == false and maintenance.is_under_maintenance == false| makeTimeseries `AVG Problem duration in hours` = avg(toLong(resolved_problem_duration)/3600000000000.0), time:event.end

-This example shows how to query data for a chart of the concurrently open problems over time by filling all the resolution gaps with the spread
+This example shows how to create a chart displaying the number of concurrently open problems over time.
+The resolution gaps are filled with the spread

 command.